orange1337/eosweb/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-If you have any question, please welcome to our group https://t.me/joinchat/GaeLD04sprvXIzSBW2cmWg
+If you have any question, please welcome to our group [EOSweb Dev Chat](https://t.me/joinchat/GaeLD04sprvXIzSBW2cmWg)